Gail Kim: America's Most Wanted (2005–2007)

 Following her release from WWE and the expiration of her 90-day no-compete clause, Kim made sporadic appearances on the independent circuit, including at Michigan's All World Wrestling League and in Japan.
 She also competed in Korea and Mexico before being signed by Total Nonstop Action Wrestling (TNA) on September 6, 2005.
 She made her TNA debut on the October 8, 2005, episode of TNA Impact!, aligning herself with Jeff Jarrett and America's Most Wanted (AMW) (Chris Harris and James Storm) and taking on the role of AMW's and Jarrett's manager, and regularly got physically involved in the wrestlers' matches.
 Kim made her in-ring debut on July 16, 2006, at TNA's Victory Road pay-per-view in a Six Man Mixed Tag Team match with AMW against A.J.
 Styles, Christopher Daniels, and Sirelda.
 However, her team ended up on the losing end of the contest.
 At Hard Justice on August 13, Kim defeated Sirelda in a singles match.

-In early 2007, after the dissolution of AMW, Kim began a more active role as an in-ring competitor in TNA.
-This began with an on-screen feud with her former alliance, James Storm, and his new manager Jacqueline.
+In early 2007, after the dissolution of AMW, Kim continued to manage Storm until Final Resolution where he turn on her and replace her with a returning Jacqueline, turning Kim face.
 The first encounter between the group was on February 11 at Against All Odds in a mixed tag team match, which Kim and her partner, Petey Williams, lost.
 On March 11 at Destination X, Storm and Jacqueline won a rematch against Kim and Williams in a Double Bullrope match.
 Kim went on to defeat Jacqueline in a Six Sides of Steel cage match on April 15 at Lockdown.
 Their feud came to an end on the May 3 episode of TNA Impact!, when Kim defeated Jacqueline under street fight rules.